Todd W. Eddins

-Todd W. Eddins (born March 18, 1964) is an American lawyer who has served an associate justice of the Hawaii Supreme Court since 2020.
+Todd W. Eddins (born March 18, 1964) is an American lawyer who has served as an associate justice of the Hawaii Supreme Court since 2020.
 He previously served as a judge of the O'ahu First Circuit Court of Hawaii from 2017 to 2020.

 Education

 Eddins received his Bachelor of Business Administration from the College of William & Mary in 1986 and he received his Juris Doctor from the William S. Richardson School of Law at the University of Hawaiʻi at Mānoa in 1991.
 While attending law school, Eddins was Executive Editor of the University of Hawaii Law Review.

 Legal career

 After graduating law school, he served as a law clerk for Justice Yoshimi Hayashi of the Hawaiʻi Supreme Court.
 He later served as a deputy public defender from 1992 to 2004.
 He served in private practice from 2004 to 2010 and again from 2013 to 2017.

 Notable Cases During Legal Career

 During his time as a public defender and in private practice, Eddins was lead trial counsel in 125 jury trials.